You need rest. You’re grumpy. Plum pooped. In fact, you’re slurring sentences so badly people think you have a drinking problem.

 - Continue to feed on demand, whenever that is.

 - Work on helping your baby’s sleep environment a “sleep happy space” (more on that in #6 below).

 - If your baby is rolling over, start weaning off the swaddle.

 - Start keeping a sleep log, if you haven’t already, and watching for your baby’s natural daily rhythm (more on this in #3 below).

 - Watch for your baby’s sleepy cues.
 He will probably start showing he’s ready for a nap after being awake for 1 to 1.5 hours.

-- If your baby has passed his 4-5 month milestone shift (and is a lot more “baby” than “newborn” during the day, increased interaction, etc.) it may be time to start doing the Sleep Shuffle or one of my other favorite coaching methods.
-(Always check with your doctor first before doing any kind of nighttime weaning!)
+If your baby has passed his 4-5 month milestone shift (and is a lot more “baby” than “newborn” during the day, increased interaction, etc.) it may be time to start using a gentle sleep coaching method.
+There are several different methods you can do this, the Sleep Shuffle being one of them.

 Misunderstanding the Science